 For ten minutes she felt nothing.
 Before I would have given up by then.
 But I had grown in Christ and been strengthened in my innermost being by the Holy Spirit.
 So I continued, full of the peace of God, feeling grace exploding from my heart.

 Then after ten minutes, she felt a little bit of heat in her ovaries.
 Yay!
 I started to rejoice just like Elijah did when a little cloud the size of a man’s hand came from the sea.
-Just a little sign, and he said “go down before the rain stops you!”
-Just a little sign, and I said “Yay!
+Just a little sign and he said: “go down before the rain stops you!”
+Just a little sign and I said “Yay!
 You are being healed.”

 You might be a weak human being like Elijah, who was a man just like us.
-But the spirit of Christ dwells in you, if you are his!
+But the spirit of Christ dwells in you if you are his!
 And God will work faith in you and enable you to believe if you just say yes and cry out “God, I want your rain!”
 God, I believe; help my unbelief!
 (Mark 9:24, NRSV)

 The context in James 5 shows us how God’s rain relates to the prayer of faith for healing.
 We see that in the only place the Bible commands us to pray for the sick, declaration and action in faith are also involved.
 And the story in 1 Kings shows us that asking for God’s rain is also about us having faith for our nations to be saved.
 Elijah was a man just like us, and he led a nation to reject Baal and return to the Lord.
-Get your eyes off our your weaknesses and failures, and remember that if God could do that with a man like Elijah, He can do it with you!
+Get your eyes off of your weaknesses and failures, and remember that if God could do that with a man like Elijah, He can do it with you!

 Revelation 11:15 (NRSV) The kingdom of the world has become the kingdom of our Lord and of his Messiah